 To be honest, in China I watched four grey-haired gentlemen perform incredible pushhands in plain white T-shirts and cigarettes hanging out of their mouths.
 One’s white pants were so transparent you could see his greeny-tidies through them.
 How’s that for confidence?
 So no, focusing on which clothes is a distraction.

 Maybe you need to consider buying clothes for tai chi

 Do not split your pants?
 That’s the bottom line.
 Wear comfortable clothing that any gym store could offer you.
 Please no jeans and Birkenstocks.
 See Tie-dyed Tai Chi for more information on that.

 Yes, buy specific clothes for tai chi

 Part of the beauty of studying this art is becoming part of the tradition.
-The amazing uniforms that are available are inexpensive and aligning yourself with a class of people who are working towards something greater by wearing their tai chi t-shirt is great.
+The amazing tai chi outfits that are available are inexpensive and aligning yourself with a class of people who are working towards something greater by wearing their tai chi t-shirt is great.
 Go with the whole experience.
 If you need to be convinced about what a uniform can do, watch the 2008 Olympics opening ceremony.